Welcome, we're here to help.

 Choices provides services to two populations:

-Choices is Texas’ TANF Employment and Training Program that operates under a Work First service model.
-One or both adults in a two-parent household are responsible for meeting the family's mandatory work requirement.
+Choices is Texas’ TANF Employment and Training Program that operates under a work first service model.
+One or both adults in a two-parent household are responsible for meeting the family’s mandatory work requirement.
 From the point of applying for cash assistance from the Texas Health and Human Services Commission (HHSC) through the delivery of benefits and employment services, Choices individuals receive a consistent message:

 Both state and federal welfare reform legislation emphasizes personal responsibility, time-limited cash assistance benefits, and the goal of work instead of welfare.
-To support these mandates, TWC and Workforce Development Boards developed a service delivery model with the goal of employment at the earliest opportunity for applicants and recipients of cash assistance.
+To support these mandates, TWC and Local Workforce Development Boards (Boards) developed a service delivery model with the goal of employment at the earliest opportunity for applicants and recipients of cash assistance.

 Support services are available to assist Choices participants who are actively looking for work or who become employed.
 Support services include: